Kalidasa: ka kha ga gha

 * Vidyunmaalaa means a garland of lightening, a beautiful name.
 Incidentally, there is a chhanda by this name.

-$ Finally note that Sanskrit does not have any punctuation marks.
+& Kanakalataa is the name of a flower; it literally means golden creeper.$ Finally note that Sanskrit does not have any punctuation marks.
 It is a punctuation free and permutation invariant language.